 There is no doubt about it – if I can’t wear black shoes, then let them be white!
 I live in black shoes and boots all winter, but from spring to fall, I adore wearing white shoes.
 There’s nothing as modern and clean as bright white leather mules, pumps, slides, sandals, boots and sneakers.
 They’ve been on trend for a number of seasons now, and they aren’t going away anytime soon.
 Besides thinking your feet may look too big (I say, who cares?), you may be hesitant to buy white shoes because they will scuff and get dirty.
 Well you can worry no more!
 There are several ways to keep your chic white leather shoes clean and bright.
 Here are 7 DIY tips on how to clean white leather shoes and sneakers.

-How to Clean White Leather Shoes
+How to Clean White Leather Shoes and Sneakers

 1. Soap and Water Spot Clean ASAP